Swedish title: Politik, kultur och identitet i Ryssland, Ukraina och andra postsovjetiska stater

 This course requires basic eligibility in Swedish (Svenska 3/Svenska som andraspråk 3 or Tisus).
 You can find information about the course on the Swedish pages.

-- Hist intr to Russia, Ukraine and the Post-sov area, 3 ECTS
+- Hist intr to Russia, Ukraine and the Post-sov area, 3 credits

-- Film in Post-soviet Russia and Ukraine, 6 ECTS
+- Film in Post-soviet Russia and Ukraine, 6 credits

 How to apply